 Objective: Explore the idea of packaging a series of commands and giving it a name.

 Discussion: Decide on a daily routine to focus on as a class.
-Have learners identify the name of their daily routine and the steps that make it up.
+Get learners to identify the name of their daily routine and the steps it consists of.

 Example: Bedtime routine